maxtaco/tamejs/README.md

 only if asked for on the command line.
 * Switch from Bison/Lex style grammar to PEG/Packrat style.
 * Clean up the compile/passThrough/inline mess!
+* allow on-the-fly compilation in environments like express

 How It's Implemented In JavaScript